 School Readiness (SR) Provider Contracting Process:

-School Readiness Contracts must now be completed on the Office of Early Learning (OEL) Provider Portal.
+SR Contracts must now be completed on the Office of Early Learning (OEL) Provider Portal.
 You can find detailed instructions and helpful video tutorials on the features and use of the portal at the link here.
-When you are a School Readiness Provider, it is important to know the responsibilities outlined in the Provider Contract and to be up to date on any new regulations.
+When you are a SR Provider, it is important to know the responsibilities outlined in the Provider Contract and to be up to date on any new regulations.
 Please review the entire contract to ensure you are in full compliance with all of aspects of the contract.